Soil Types: The Formation Process to Its Distribution in Indonesia

 Alluvial soil is a type of soil that occurs due to silt deposits which are usually carried away by river flow.
 This soil is usually found downstream because it was brought from upstream.
 This soil is usually brown to gray in color.

-See also difference between manufacturing and production
+See also difference between revenue and income

 This land is very suitable for agriculture, both rice and secondary crops such as corn, tobacco and other types of plants because the texture is soft and easy to cultivate so you don’t have to work hard to hoe it.
 This land is widely spread in Indonesia from Sumatra, Kalimantan, Sulawesi, Papua and Java.